 Let Lineage Tree Care Handle Your Stump Removal Needs

 If the stump is so huge and deep-rooted that burning it out might not work, consider hiring a professional with experience burning stumps.
-At Lineage Tree Care, we can handle all your tree stump service needs and show you how to burn a tree stump in the safest way possible.
+At Lineage Tree Care, we can handle all your tree stump service needs and show you how to burn a tree stump in the best way possible.
 Give us a call at (425) 800-8015 today to schedule a free consultation.